rerdavies/pipedal/docs/BuildPrerequisites.md

     cd ~/src/pipedal
     ./react-config   # Configure React NPM dependencies.

+And one final step.
+Edit the file `/etc/sysctl.conf`, and add or increase the value for the maximum number of watchable user
+files:

+    fs.inotify.max_user_watches=524288

+Then run `sudo sysctl -p` to get the change to take effect.
+Visual Studio Code and the React Debug server both need this setting to run properly.
+Older versions of Raspberry Pi OS set this value too low; and I am not honestly sure whether current versions of Raspberry Pi OS have fixed the problem.

 --------------------------
 [<< Building PiPedal from Source](BuildingPiPedalFromSource.md) | [Up](Documentation.md) | [The Build System >>](TheBuildSystem.md)